-The Complainant has established rights over the IQOS trademark.
+The Complainant has established rights over the IQ and IQOS trademarks.

-The disputed domain name reproduces in its entirety the Complainant's IQOS trademark being confusingly similar therewith, and the addition of the term "thai" does not prevent a finding of confusing similarity under the Policy.
+The disputed domain name reproduces in its entirety the Complainant's IQ trademark and consists of a phonetical variation of the Complainant's IQOS trademark being confusingly similar therewith, and the addition of the letter "s" or numerical "34" does not avoid a finding of confusing similarity under the Policy.
 See WIPO Overview 3.0, sections 1.7 and 1.8.